Counterspin Media

-Counterspin Media is a New Zealand online media platform that was founded by far-right activist Kelvyn Alp in May 2021.
-Counterspin Media has opposed the New Zealand Government's response to the COVID-19 pandemic including vaccination.
+Counterspin Media is a far-right, anti-vaccine, and conspiracy theorist New Zealand online media platform that was founded in May 2021.

+Counterspin Media has opposed the New Zealand Government's response to the COVID-19 pandemic including COVID-19 vaccination policies.
 In early 2022, the group played a leading role in the 2022 Wellington protest.
 Newsroom journalist Marc Daalder has described Counterspin Media as "one of the largest platforms for conspiracy theories and far-right ideology in New Zealand", while Stuff journalist Charlie Mitchell has described it as New Zealand's equivalent of the US website InfoWars.

+In August 2022, Counterspin Media's founders, Kelvyn Alp and Hannah Spierer, were arrested and charged by the New Zealand Police for allegedly distributing objectionable material, shortly after Alp was banned from Instagram for encouraging violence.
+They were subsequently arraigned and brought to Christchurch Central Court, during which supporters gathered outside and Alp and Spierer refused to appear in the dock.
+They appeared at court again that December with no visible supporters outside.

 Content and coverage

 Counterspin Media has described itself as an "apolitical platform" promoting individual rights and freedoms.
 They oppose so-called globalist influences and agendas.
 The platform also supports the New Federal State of China.
 Counterspin claims to focus on stories that the mainstream have allegedly ignored, fabricated, and misrepresented.
 It is listed on the New Zealand Companies Office's website as an Internet publishing and broadcasting company based in Auckland's Favona suburb.

 Counterspin's hosts have included founder Kelvyn Alp, a far-right activist who advocated armed resistance against the New Zealand Government during the 2000s, and former Green Party activist Hannah Spierer.
 The two hosted the platform's twice weekly streams.
 Notable guests have included the New Zealand Doctors Speak Out With Science (NZDSOS), former TVNZ broadcaster Liz Gunn, and lawyer Sue Grey.

 While Counterspin Media has been banned from most mainstream social media platforms, it maintains a strong following on its blog and on apps popular with conspiracy theorists.
-According to journalist Stuff journalist Glenn McConnell, Counterspin is one of the most influential alternative media influencers.
+According to Stuff journalist Glenn McConnell, Counterspin is one of the most influential alternative media outlets.
 Their content has disputed the existence of the SARS-CoV-2 virus, accused the Government of controlling the mainstream media, and opposed COVID-19 vaccines on the grounds of alleged genocide and adverse reactions.